 Sarek unexpectedly told the computer to play a recording; a large screen appeared in the stone wall and lit with the playback from where he pinpointed.
 He caught the shadow of a slim form stopping at the doorway, no doubt from also seeing who lay center in the video.

 Amanda: wane, thin, lying in bed with pillows propping her up, and recording messages she wanted to pass on before she died.
-In this one, she didn't stop it as she grabbed her husband's hand, talking openly of her sadness, her fear, and her longing to have more time in this life.
+In this one, she didn't stop it as she grabbed her husband's hand, talking openly about her sadness, her fear, and her longing to have more time in this life.

 "Sarek, could you grab Spock and Saavik by the back of their necks and shake them at some point?"